 This is the first game since A Crack In Time that ain’t a Spin-off game, the game was released 2 years ago and was for some reason hyped very little and the even stranger thing is how they managed to not release it for the PS4 also.

-The graphics is as good as always and that goes for everything else, it was not a rehash nor a recycling project for sure and some of the boss fights brought back the R and C in Ratchet & Clank.
-Ingenious weapons as always and it was fun to experiement with all of them.
+The graphics are as good as always and that goes for everything else, it was not a rehash nor a recycling project for sure and some of the boss fights brought back the R and C in Ratchet & Clank.
+Ingenious weapons as always and it was fun to experiment with all of them.

-Ok so this brings me to the games i have not got on disc, i never bought Size Matters nor Secret Agent Clank for the PS2 as i was in an PSP zone at the time and i bought them online.
-Both games was quite decent really but the PSP had only one analog stick so it was fiddly at times, especially at bossfights.
+Ok so this brings me to the games I have not got on a disc, I never bought Size Matters nor Secret Agent Clank for the PS2 as I was in a PSP zone at the time and I bought them online.
+Both games were quite decent really but the PSP had only one analog stick so it was fiddly at times, especially at boss fights.

-There was also 2 more games released and both of them was stinkers and the format was ofcourse exclusive to the mobile/telephone market.
-Ratchet & Clank Gone Mobile and Ratchet & Clank Gone home, 2 excellent names and the story is connected to each other.
+There were also 2 more games released and both of them was stinkers and the format was of course exclusive to the mobile/telephone market.
+Ratchet & Clank Gone Mobile and Ratchet & Clank Gone home, 2 excellent names and the story are connected to each other.
 I bought a compatible phone as soon as the first game was out, it didn’t take me long to regret that.

-Ok so i will end this post with some info about the upcoming movie and the new Ratchet & Clank game.
+Ok, so I will end this post with some info about the upcoming movie and the new Ratchet & Clank game.
 The new game is a tie-in to the upcoming movie which is actually a remake of the first game although it ain’t a direct one and the game has a lot of new locations and stuff so have no fear of it being another HD Remake as this one ain’t just that.
-Insomniac doesn’t want to call it a reboot but when i checked videos i can confirm that some locations are the same albeit with new graphics but so much new cool stuff has also been shown, time will tell how much of an new game this really is.
+Insomniac doesn’t want to call it a reboot but when I checked videos I can confirm that some locations are the same albeit with new graphics but so much new cool stuff has also been shown, time will tell how much of a new game this really is.

-The announcement trailer from E3, ingame footage , looks wonderfull.
+The announcement trailer from E3, in-game footage, looks wonderful.

-A very good PS2 -PS4 comparisment video showing some of the locations that has been remade for the reboot.
+A very good PS2 & PS4 compare video showing some of the locations that have been remade for the reboot.

 One of the best looking levels that we have seen so far, looks amazing in my opinion.

-Ok that is all for now, thanks for your time and stay tuned for more articles soon.
-My vacation is soon over so i will be back soon with some big suprises.
+Ok, that is all for now, thanks for your time and stay tuned for more articles soon.
+My vacation is soon over now, but I will be back soon with some big surprises.

-All pictures from the game boxes is from my collection, the “fake deadlocked/gladiator box is from the Internet.
+All pictures from the game boxes are from my collection, the “fake deadlocked/gladiator box is from the Internet.